-Whenever an employee is unexpectedly ordered by his Department Head or his designated representative to return to duty following the termination of his normal work shift or normal work week and departure from his work location, the employee shall receive a payment of four (4) hours' pay at the rate of time and one-half of the employee's regular rate of pay.
-Work performed in excess of 4 hours will be compensated in accordance with provisions of the Overtime Article.
+Whenever an employee is unexpectedly ordered by his Department Head or designated management representative to return to work following the termination of his normal work shift and departure from his work location, the employee shall receive a payment of four hours' pay at the rate of time and one-half of the employee's regular rate of pay.
+Work performed in excess of four hours will be compensated for in accordance with provisions of the Overtime Article.

-If an employee should complete work required, leave the work location and subsequently be recalled during the four-hour period being compensated for as a result of the initial callback, no additional compensation will be paid until four hours have been worked by the employee; i.e., there shall be no pyramiding of time as a result of callback.
+If an employee should complete work required, leave the work location, and subsequently be recalled during the four-hour period being compensated for as a result of the initial call back, no additional compensation will be paid until four hours have been worked by the employee; i.e., there shall be no pyramiding of time and one-half pay as a result of call back.
+If an employee's work schedule must be altered to accommodate operational requirements on any scheduled work day and the employee is required to report for work up to two hours earlier than his normal shift starting time, this shall be considered an early shift start and not a call back.